*** 2018 NFL MOCK DRAFT updated April 28. This mock draft will be updated occasionally. Follow @walterfootball for NFL Draft updates. ***

 New York Jets: Josh Rosen, QB, UCLA 2017 NFL Draft Pick: Jamal Adams, S

 The Jets appear to be tanking for the 2018 NFL Draft, as I think we can surmise based on the Josh McCown signing.
 This is a smart move, as there are projected to be three top-10 signal-callers in this class.

 Josh Rosen was once the projected No. 1 overall pick in the 2018 NFL Draft, but he's been passed by Sam Darnold.
 It also must be noted that NFL coaches and owners are wary of the sort of things Rosen has discussed to the media.
 However, he's young and could improve his thinking.

-Buffalo Bills: Derwin James, S, Florida State 2017 NFL Mock Draft Pick (as of 2/15): Pat Mahomes, QB
+Washington Redskins: Derwin James, S, Florida State 2017 NFL Draft Pick: Jonathan Allen, DE/DT

 Derwin James has missed some time in 2016 with a knee injury, but he's a monstrous safety (6-3, 211) who happens to be a terrific athlete.
 He's still projected to be a top-10 pick.

 Indianapolis Colts: Malik Jefferson, LB, Texas 2017 NFL Draft Pick: Malik Hooker, S